Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/bevel.rst

    match the surrounding faces, and the normals of the surrounding faces are not affected.
    This will keep the surrounding faces flat (if they were before), with the bevel faces shading smoothly into them.
-For this effect to work, custom split normals need to be enabled, which requires Auto Smooth to be enabled (see :doc:`Normals </modeling/meshes/editing/normals>`).
+For this effect to work, you need custom normals data, which requires *Auto Smooth* option to be enabled (see :doc:`Normals </modeling/meshes/editing/normals>`).

 Limit Method